sti-bayern/docker/README.md

 # `akilli/registry`

-`akilli/base` based Docker Registry image with htpasswd authentication.
+`akilli/base` based Docker Registry image.

 Uses the `app` user that is created in the `akilli/base` image.